What is youth acne?

 Schedule treatments in New Hampshire or Massachusetts

 Acne afflicts nearly every teenager at some point during adolescence, but that doesn’t make it easier to bear.
 The emotional toll of acne is a familiar problem for many young people and can wreak havoc on adolescent self-confidence.
-Fortunately, almost all cases of acne are treatable, and the professionals at Dermatology & Skin Health, located in Dover, NH, Newington, NH and Peabody, MA, are here to help.
+Fortunately, almost all cases of acne are treatable, and the professionals at Dermatology & Skin Health, located in New Hampshire and Massachusetts, are here to help.

 In addition to acne medications (topical retinoids, Tetracycline, Spironolactone, Minocycline, and Doxycycline), we also provide Daavlin UV phototherapy, VBeam laser treatments, and Levulan photodynamic therapy to help treat acne.
-To get treatments for your son or daughter, schedule an appointment online or give us a call at (603) 742-5556 (Dover & Newington) or (978) 525-0100 (Peabody).
+To get treatments for your son or daughter, schedule an appointment online or give us a call at (603) 742-5556 (Dover & Newington), (978) 525-0100 (Peabody) or (603) 965-3551 (Londonderry).